ritviksahajpal/yield_forecasting/_sources/content/condition/precipitation.md

 have different effects.
 As an example, too much rainfall during sowing can prevent farms from planting crops and flooding events can cause dramatic yield reductions.
 Alternatively, not enough rainfall early in the season can prevent sown crops from emerging and properly developing.

-For more information on using precipitation data for crop monitoring please see the Precipitation section of the EO Data.